-2. Back End Cluster: It manages the datasets, reports, storage, visualizations, data refreshing, data connections and other services in the Power BI.
-At the back end cluster, web-client has only two direct points to interact with the data, i.e., Gateway Role and Azure API Management.
+2. Back End Cluster: It manages the datasets, reports, storage, visualizations, data refreshing, data connections, and other services in the Power BI.
+At the back end cluster, the web client has only two direct points to interact with the data, i.e., Gateway Role and Azure API Management.
 These two components are responsible for authorizing, load balancing, routing, authentication, etc.

-In this blog, we gave detailed information about the Power BI Architecture, it’s working and components.
-And also, we have explained Power BI service and its working.
+In this blog, we gave detailed information about the Power BI Architecture, its working, and its components.
+And also, we have explained the Power BI service and its works.

 If you still have queries regarding Power BI Architecture?